Dear Young Shepherd :

 About the Pastor

-his graduate work at Syracuse University receiving his Ph.D. in the Humanities in 1980.
-His dissertation dealt with the analysis of language structures in the Greek New Testament with the aid of the computer.
+During these years, he completed his graduate work at Syracuse University receiving his Ph.D. in the Humanities in 1980.
+His dissertation dealt with the analysis of language structures in the Greek New Testament.

 Dear Young Shepherd 2